What is Whiplash?

 - Minimise your chance of future neck pain or disability.

-We strongly suggest that you discuss your specific whiplash injury after a thorough examination from a physiotherapist who specialise in whiplash associated disorder.
+We strongly suggest that you discuss your specific whiplash injury after a thorough examination from one of our highly skilled clinicians.